nbussman/Phonegap-Calendar-Plugin-android/README.md

 #Updated for Phonegap 3.0
-# copy this folder to plugins-folder in your Phonegap project an use phonegap local plugin add -pluginname-
+copy this folder to your my-plugins-folder in your Phonegap project and use "phonegap local plugin add -pluginpath-" to add it

 # Calendar Plugin for Phonegap #